urban-study/iron-hong.github.io/_posts/2019-05-20-path-planning.md

 ## Simulation result (please click the below thumbnail to view a video):
 [![video result](https://img.youtube.com/vi/FiTJYFPapfI/hqdefault.jpg)](https://youtu.be/FiTJYFPapfI)

+## Summary: The aim of this project is to determine a path for the simulation vehicle to follow.
+The challenge is the vehicle will encounter random traffic situation.
+It may face slower speed vehicle in front of it.

 ## Things to consider:
 - how to make the car goes straight